'Agile Enterprise Architecture' Patterns for Business and IT Systems Alignment

-Two groups of engineering patterns help to achieve these objectives.
+Two groups of patterns help to achieve these objectives.

 c.
-Pattern for Executable Services : Early tests services in order to ensure correct understanding of requirements by inciting business owners to tell more on their needs.
+Pattern for Executable Services : Early tests services in order to ensure correct understanding of requirements for building up target capabilities and inciting stakeholders to tell more about their needs.

 Relationships between these basic patterns that contribute to the flexibility of the architecture are illustrated below.

-Figure 1 : Relationships between basic patterns of the Goal-Driven SOA approach: Click on each referenced pattern icon to visualise its detailed description
+Figure 1 : Relationships between basic patterns of the Goal-Driven EA/SOA approach: Click on each referenced pattern icon to visualise its detailed description

 The second group patterns contribute to closing the gap between the business and IT services.
 They confer to the system a coherent evolution as explained in the points below.
 Click on the pattern name for details.